cositools/cosi-data-challenge-1/README.md

 ## Download and Install

 ### Already have COSItools installed:
 If you already have the COSItools installed on your computer, type `cosi` to navigate to the COSItools directory and activate the cosi python environment.
 Clone the cosi-data-challenge-1 repository.
+The file requirements.txt lists all of the dependencies for running the data challenge, and they can all be installed using pip.

 ### New to COSItools:
 Head to the feature/initialsetup branch of the cosi-setup Git repository and follow the readme guide: https://github.com/cositools/cosi-setup/tree/feature/initialsetup.